RESPONSIBILITY FOR REDACTION

 The debtor and any other affected individual should be served in case any identity theft concerns have arisen.
 Likewise, service on the U.S. trustee and the case trustee is important to ensure that the proposed redaction process is reviewed or monitored and that any objections are addressed.

 Note: According to the Guide to Judiciary Policy, a court should not typically reopen a case solely to address a request to redact personal identifiers from the case record.
 Generally, the act of redacting the record is ministerial in nature and does not impact the administration of the estate.
-Still, the decision to reopen the case remains with the Judge.
+The decision to reopen the case, however, remains with the Judge.
 There is no charge for reopening a case for the sole purpose of redaction.

 As noted above, the requesting party must promptly serve the motion on the debtor, any individual whose personal identifiers have been exposed, the case trustee (if any), and the U.S. trustee.
 Requiring service of the request is consistent with Fed.
 R. Bankr.
 P. 9013 and the general prohibition against ex parte communication under Fed.
 R. Bankr.
 P. 9003.